ESinclair81/Horiseon2020Final/Assets/README.md

 This is the home for Horiseon Social Media Solutions

 ## Purpose
-This website showcases services provided by Horiseon Social Solution Services, Inc. for  interetested companies and individuals
+This website showcases services provided by Horiseon Social Solution Services, Inc for interetested companies and individuals

 ## Built With
 * HTML